██████╗ ██╗██╗ ██████╗ ████████╗

 Team leads — Turn 47 tickets into 47 PRs.
 Review them like any team member’s code.
 No new tool to learn — your team just labels issues.

-Organizations — Codify engineering standards with Navigator.
+Organizations — Codify engineering standards with context intelligence.
 Every PR follows your patterns, across every team.
 Self-hosted for security.
 PR review for control.

 Ideal Tasks